-The school strives for the prevention of bullying, rather than the reaction to it.
-Strategies to achieve this include SLT and teacher supervision during class, break time and after school activity on duty around the school.
-In the classroom, all teachers are vigilant in their prevention of bullying.
-The school promotes an extremely high level of behaviour, achievement and morals as well as social awareness and respect.
-We pride ourselves on the well-mannered, polite, respectful, well-rounded individuals that leave the school, and our anti-bullying framework is designed to uphold this ethos.
+The school strives for the prevention of bullying rather than the reaction to it.
+Strategies to achieve this include SLT and teacher supervision during class, break time, and after-school activities on duty around the school.
+In the classroom, all teachers are vigilant in their prevention of bullying and information is shared with all relevant teachers.
+The school promotes an extremely high level of behaviour, achievement, morals, social awareness, and respect.
+We pride ourselves on the well-mannered, polite, respectful, well-rounded individuals who leave the school, and our anti-bullying framework is designed to uphold this ethos.